-- Rennet (enough to set 1 gallon, follow rennet packaging) in 1/4 cup of water
+- Rennet (enough to set 1 gallon, follow the instructions on the packaging) stirred in 1/4 cup of water

-- 1/3 cup salt for brining the cheese
+- 2 Tbsp salt for brining the cheese

-- Leave the curds to drain for about 30 min, then either hang the cheese to further drain, or press it in a mold for 1 hour.
+- Leave the curds to drain for about 30 min, then either hang the cheese to further drain the whey or press it in a mold for 1 hour.

 - After an hour heat the whey to 195F.
-At this point you will get a bit of fresh ricotta floating on the top of the pot.
-Scoop it out with a slotted spoon, and save for future use.
-(Bonus!)
+At this point, you will get a bit of fresh ricotta floating on the top of the pot.
+Scoop it out with a slotted spoon and save it.
+(It’s amazingly delicious!)

-- Add 1 tablespoon of salt into the pot of whey, Remove the halloumi cheese from the press and slice into 4-5 large slices.
-Put the cheese into the salted whey and keep at around 180F for 1 hour of poaching.
+- Add 1 Tablespoon of salt to the pot of whey.
+Remove the halloumi cheese from the press and slice it into 4-5 large slices.
+Put the cheese into the salted whey and keep it at around 180F for 1 hour of poaching.

-- After poaching, make a brine of 1/3 cup salt and 2 cups of water.
-Put the cheese into the brine and top with whey to cover (you will need at least 2 cups of whey).
-Allow to brine for at least 2 days or up to 2 months.
+- After poaching, make a brine of 2 Tbsp salt and 2 cups of water.
+Put the cheese into the brine and top with whey to fully cover the cheese (you will need at least 2 cups of whey).
+Allow Halloumi to brine in the fridge for at least 2 days or up to 2 months (see notes).

-- Halloumi is traditionally made just with rennet; however, raw milk would already have a flora to provide flavour.
-If using store-bought milk, then I recommend kefir culturing the milk for about 6 hours prior to making the cheese.
-You don’t want the milk to be very acidic because this is not an acid cheese, but using slightly cultured milk will improve the flavour.
+- Halloumi is traditionally made just with rennet; however, raw milk would already have a bacterial culture to provide some flavor.
+If you’re using store-bought milk, then I recommend kefir culturing the milk for about 6 hours before making the cheese.
+You don’t want the milk to be very acidic because this is not an acid cheese, but using slightly cultured milk will improve the flavor.